I’ve written a fully comprehensive list of

-Yes, you can be waxed from the moment you know and I advise only up to 38 weeks.
+Yes, you can be waxed from the moment you know and up to when you’re due to deliver.
 Please note I do not wax new/non-regular clients who are in their 3rd trimester and have not been waxed before.
 I understand the needs of a woman who is pregnant during waxing and you will be in safe hands.

 I have written a blog about waxing during your period, please refer to it for more information.

 Of course you can be waxed during your period!
 You may be more sensitive just before and for the first couple of days of your period.
 Therefore, you may wish to plan your waxing appointment to avoid this time.
 For intimate waxing I use peelable wax (a.k.a hot wax/non-strip wax) for your comfort.

 You can be waxed wearing your usual period product or if you usually wear a pad it is fine to be waxed with nothing in place.
 If you wear a tampon please ensure the string is tucked up and out of the way for the wax.
 I wear a menstrual cup and LOVE IT!
 If you’re interested in trying a menstrual cup, you’re welcome to ask me about it because I am very passionate about more people using them and I think mine is brilliant and it has changed periods for the better for me.

 My insurance covers one individual other than myself, however there are exceptions and if you would like to bring someone along to the appointment you MUST contact me first so we can have a chat about this.